deepchoudhary7195/mywebsite-docs/next-post-removal-guide.md

 ## Testing and Verification

-After implementing these changes on ProfferSquare, we tested the following:
+After implementing these changes on ProfferSquare, I tested the following:

 * Opened a blog post on the site.
 * Scrolled to the bottom to confirm the "Next Post" option was removed.